Best AI Apps for Doctors in 2026: 6 Tool Categories That Save Time (Without Cutting Corners)

 5. Customizability: adapts to specialty, note style, and clinic rules

-6. Measurable impact: can you track time saved, no-shows, turnaround, or message load?
+6. Measurable impact: time saved, no-shows, turnaround, message load, chart closure rate

 Recommended “starter stack” (minimal, high impact)